Houdek Dunes Natural Area

 Note that the stands of quaking aspen at the top of the stairs near the information kiosk are clones.
 One of several aspen groupings throughout the property, they share a root system and identical genetic makeup.
 The tree takes its name from the spinning movement of its leaves.
 In a breeze some leaves show pastel and others expose darker green tops.
 The stem shape causes this flip-flopping – a design that likely evolved to limit the leaves’ sun exposure.

 Along the dunes’ southeast boundary flows Houdek Creek, the largest tributary flowing into North Lake Leelanau.
-This creek is not accessible from the trail at this time, because disturbances along its fragile, sandy shore would compromise its health.
+This creek can be viewed from an observation platform, but we ask hikers not to visit its fragile, sandy shore, which would compromise the health of this pristine stream.

 But these wetlands are just a part of what’s here.
 A quarter mile inland from Lake Michigan, the dunes form a border between Houdek Creek and upland hardwood forest.
 This barrier includes active and stabilized dunes, open, pitted, and perched sand dunes.
 There are even blowout dunes – where all the sand is blown out around a large clump of vegetation, leaving a green island in a sea of sand.